ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_resolverIP/uz_resolverIP.rst

 .. doxygenfunction:: uz_resolverIP_readMechanicalVelocity

+Note that the two functions above return the position or velocity value as float.
+The function ``uz_resolverIP_readMechanicalPositionAndVelocity`` returns a struct of type ``uz_resolverIP_position_velocity_t`` where position and velocity are stored in members.

+.. doxygenstruct:: uz_resolverIP_position_velocity_t
+  :members:

 .. doxygenfunction:: uz_resolverIP_readMechanicalPositionAndVelocity

-Note that while first two functions return the position or velocity value as float, the last function returns pointers to the float values of position and velocity.

 Note that similar functions for aquisition of electrical position and/or velocity are available: